 - K’gari : $53.65 for 1 month or $270 for 1 year

 - Coololola: $13.40 for 1 day, $34.10 for 1 week, $53.65 for 1 month or $270 for 1 year

 - For Both: $86.15 for 1 month or $432.30 for 1 year

 Click here to book your vehicle permits.

-Hopefully, you found this guide on how to get to Fraser Island helpful.
-We’ve got plenty of other Fraser Island guides including where to camp on K’gari, things to do on K’gari and our review of Cathedrals on Fraser Island here.
+Hopefully, you found this guide on how to get to K’gari helpful.
+We’ve got plenty of other K’gari guides including where to camp on K’gari, things to do on K’gari and our review of Cathedrals on Fraser Island here.
 You might also be interested in our Inskip camping guide here or Rainbow Beach camping guide here.